 Austin has some seriously cool ADUs, and with new regulations on the horizon, your options may be about to get even better.
 Wondering how to build an ADU in Austin?
 Read on!

 Home values in Austin have increased 99% over the past five years.
 With housing so scarce, homeowners are eager to build ADUs, whether to house a family member or to earn passive income.
-Although Austin passed a forward-thinking ADU ordinance in 2015, there are still a few outdated rules around what you can build on your property.
+Although Austin passed a forward-thinking HOME Initiative in 2023, there are still a few outdated rules around what you can build on your property.

 Fortunately, the Austin City Council is working hard to revise those antiquated laws (scroll down for more info).
 If you’ve ever thought about adding an ADU to your property, now’s a great time to start learning!

 How much does it cost to build an ADU in Austin, Texas?